sdemmitt/vps/README.md

 This masternode installation script vastly simplifies the setup of a Airin masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:

 * Support for multiple IPv4 Addresses - **Note: At this time Airin does not support IPV6 so IPV4 is enabled by default.**
-* Installs 1-100 (or more!)
-Airin masternodes in parallel on one VPS, with individual airin.conf and data directories
+* Installs 1-3 Airin masternodes in parallel on one VPS, with individual airin.conf and data directories
 * It can install masternodes for other coins on the same VPS as Airin
 * 100% auto-compilation and 99% of configuration on the masternode side of things
 * Automatically compiling from the latest Airin release tag, or another tag can be specified